Infant and Junior School SEND Policy

 Section 4: Approach

-• Staff are fully aware of pupils’ profile of need, planning and delivering high quality, differentiated lessons in response to individual needs.
+- Staff are fully aware of pupils’ profile of need, planning and delivering high quality, adaptive lessons in response to individual needs.

-• Teaching staff are encouraged to report causes for concern about individual pupils to the SENCos, these are logged by the SENCos so that any patterns of learning/behaviour can be monitored.
+- Teaching staff are encouraged to report causes for concern about individual pupils to the SENCo, these are logged by the SENCo so that any patterns of learning/behaviour can be monitored.

-• When appropriate and following discussion with the Headteacher, class teacher, Deputy Head, parents/carers and the pupil concerned (if appropriate), the SENCos or Learning Support Teachers will carry out a detailed assessment to identify individual learning needs, including dyslexic type difficulties.
-Alternatively, the SENCos may recommend that an individual has a formal assessment by an Educational Psychologist, or by other external professionals.
+- When appropriate and following discussion with the class teacher, parents/carers and the pupil concerned (if appropriate), the SENCos or Learning Support Teachers will carry out a detailed assessment to identify individual learning needs, including dyslexic type difficulties.
+Alternatively, the SENCo may recommend that an individual has a formal assessment by an Educational Psychologist, or by other external professionals.

-• One of the SENCos/Learning Support Teachers attends termly Pupil Progress Meetings and monitor identified pupils through assessment data.
+- Either the SENCo/Learning Support Teachers attends termly Pupil Progress Meetings and monitor identified pupils through assessment data.

 Section 5: Criteria for exiting the SEND Inclusion Register